-The NEW Land & Lease Mapping Viewer, an interactive mapping application, provides access to vast collections of land- and energy-related data at the General Land Office.
+The Land & Lease Mapping Viewer, an interactive mapping application, provides access to vast collections of land- and energy-related data at the General Land Office.
 The Land & Lease Viewer displays upland and submerged Original Texas Land Survey boundaries, Permanent School Fund land, upland and coastal leases, oil and gas well locations, and current aerial imagery.
 This version does not require a third-party plugin and is compatible with most mobile devices.

 The goal of the Texas Beach Watch Web application is to provide the public with information about water quality at selected recreational beaches along the Texas coast.

 Find your perfect beach!
 From fishing and boat ramps, to camping and BBQ—the Texas coast provides a wealth of resources to all visitors.
 The GLO is proud to offer this free resource to help you explore all that our shores have to offer.

 Scroll through the pages to view interactive maps and information about the state’s energy history.
 Use the slider bar at the bottom of the Energy Map of Texas to get a more detailed view.

 Texans have long turned to the Texas General Land Office (GLO) for maps and other tools used to display and organize information about the state’s rich natural resources.
 Since 2014, one such GLO initiative is Texas Hidden History (THH), a collaborative project between the GLO’s Archives and Records and Geospatial Technology Services Team.
 In 2020 the initiative was expanded to use Esri GIS software to produce narrative StoryMaps on Texas History topics that align with GLO collections strengths.